cert-ee/cuckoo3/docs/src/installing/vmcloak.md

 !!! note "Environment and requirements"

-    Make sure you are logged in as your Cuckoo3 user and that you have:
+    Make sure you are logged in as your Cuckoo user and that you have:

     - installed all system dependencies form the [VMCloak dependencies section](dependencies.md#vmcloak-dependencies){:target=_blank}

-You need VMs for Cuckoo3 to run analyses on.
+You need VMs for Cuckoo to run analyses on.
 VMCloak is a great tool to help create and configure such VMs.

 ## All-in-one install